Nevenall/Shift-X/System/01 Basics.md

 #### Magnitude

 <!-- Clearly we'll have to adjust the magnitude scales for super games.
 In fact, this chart is a totally flexible kind of thing.
 You can adjust it however you like for the scope of the game that you want.
 Should proably adjust the targets to be based on not gangs.
 Like the size of a party of banquet.
-Need to adjust the force scale too.  -->
+Need to adjust the force scale too. faserip has good scale tables.
+Rate then from 0 to 9. what would a feat of strength look like? a strength power would have a magnitude based on its threat.
+Except faserip has several normal scale rating. jessica jones's strength power would be maybe around worldclass or Fantastic.
+Which could be several diff numbers depending on where we start the scale.
+ -->

 Rating | Area             | Targets              | Duration | Range             | Force
 :-----:|------------------|----------------------|----------|-------------------|-------